ROBINSINGH0210/CurrencyConverter/Readme.txt

 Note: Currency Date timestamp is unique field to avoid duplication of data.
 If Want to allow duplication Please remove unique = true from callDate column from CurrencyEntity.java

 Possible Bug Present in openexchangerates.org in Historic Rates API.
 	-Response of Historic Rates API send TimeStamp date of next date to historic date.
 Ex: If I hit for 12-Feb-2018 then API response contains the TimeStamp for 13-Feb-2018.
+		Fix: Deducted the 86400000(MiliSeconds in a day) MiliSeconds to convert it to right date.